fudgebucket27/LoopMintSharp/README.md

 # Setup
 Download one of the compiled releases in the [Releases](https://github.com/fudgebucket27/LoopMintSharp/releases) section.
 You will need to edit the included appsettings.json file with your own Loopring details, ie api key, private key and etc. You can export these out from your account via https://loopring.io .
 Remember to keep these values private and do not share with anyone!

+If compiling yourself please read the section about it below.

 ## Single Mint
 Once you have setup the appsettings.json file you can call LoopMintSharp via command line as follows, where the first argument is the IPFS CID of your metadata.json file: